-Although adequate sun protection is crucial no matter our age, it is especially important to keep children and young adults protected from the sun’s harsh rays as their skin is more delicate and sensitive.
+Although adequate sun protection is crucial at any age, it is especially important to keep children protected from the sun’s harsh rays as their skin is more delicate and sensitive.

 Just a few sunburns early in a child’s life can lead to serious damage and cancer further down the road.
 Follow these sun-safe tips to keep your little one protected from harsh UV rays.

-It is highly recommended that you use only FDA approved sunscreen and check the expiration date on your sunscreen to assure it can still provide adequate protection.
-It is also crucial to apply sunscreen at least 20 minutes before heading into the sun and to reapply often, especially if swimming or being highly active.
+It is also crucial to apply sunscreen at least 20 minutes before heading into the sun and to reapply it often, especially if swimming or being highly active.